Metropolis of Kiev, Galicia and all Ruthenia (Ruthenian Uniate Church): History

-For much of the 17th century, the Polish–Lithuanian Commonwealth was at war with the Tsardom of Moscow.
+For much of the 17th century, the Polish–Lithuanian Commonwealth was at war with the Tsardom of Russia.
 The Khmelnytsky Uprising (1648–1657) also known as the Cossack–Polish War, was a Cossack rebellion in the eastern territories of the Commonwealth, which led to the creation of a Cossack Hetmanate in right-bank Ukraine.
 As a result, the Kiev and Chernihiv dioceses which lay in the hetmanate were lost to the metropolis as the Cossacks were firmly anti-Catholic.

 While most Orthodox bishops in the Polish–Lithuanian Commonwealth supported the Union of Brest, as with the previous Florentine Union, not all of them accepted the union.
 Some eparchies (dioceses) continued to give their loyalty to Constantinople.
 These dissenters had no ecclesiastical leaders but with Petro Konashevych-Sahaidachny — the Hetman of the Zaporozhian Cossacks — they had a secular leader who was opposed to the union with Rome.
 The Cossacks' strong historic allegiance to the Eastern Orthodox Church put them at odds with the Catholic-dominated Commonwealth.
 Tensions increased when Commonwealth policies turned from relative tolerance to the suppression of the Orthodox church, making the Cossacks strongly anti-Catholic.
 By that time, the loyalty of the Zaporozhian hetmanate to the Commonwealth was only nominal.
 In August 1620, the Hetman prevailed upon Theophanes III — the Greek Orthodox Patriarch of Jerusalem — to re-establish an Orthodox metropolis in the realm.
 Theophanes consecrated Job Boretsky as the new "Metropolitan of Kiev, Galicia and all Ruthenia" and as the "Exarch of Ukraine".
 There were now two metropolitans with the same title but different ecclesiastical loyalties within the Commonwealth.

-By 1686 Russia had complete sovereignty over the lands of the Zaporozhian Sich and left-bank Ukraine, as well as the city of Kiev.
+By 1686, Russia had complete sovereignty over the lands of the Zaporozhian Sich and left-bank Ukraine, as well as the city of Kiev.
 The Eternal Peace Treaty of 1686 which was concluded by Russia and the Commonwealth affirmed this reality.
 As a result, the Greek Catholic population in those areas suffered oppression and many deaths.
 It also spelled an end to the independence and unity of the Hetman state.
-The Starodub, Chernihiv, and other territories in left-bank Ukraine went to Muscovy; the rest remained in the Commonwealth.
+The Starodub, Chernihiv, and other territories in left-bank Ukraine went to Russia; the rest remained in the Commonwealth.

-The end of the Commonwealth came with the partitions of Poland when the Tsardom of Russia, the Kingdom of Prussia and the Habsburg monarchy divided the realm between them.
+The end of the Commonwealth came with the partitions of Poland when the Russian Empire, the Kingdom of Prussia and the Habsburg monarchy divided the realm between them.
 Following the partitions, its successor states treated the Uniate Church differently: